canada-ca/digital-playbook-guide-numerique/views-vues/automated-decision-automatise/en/algorithmic-impact-assessment.md

   "1d": Full end-to-end decision
   "1.1": Does the recommendation or decision made by the system involve discretion?
-  "1.1.1": Is the decision purely discretionary? (e.g., a review on compassionate grounds) "1.1.2": Have all the decision points that involve the exercise of human discretion or judgement been clearly idenified?
+  "1.1.1": Is the decision purely discretionary? (e.g., a review on compassionate grounds) "1.1.2": Have all the decision points that involve the exercise of human discretion or judgement been clearly identified?
   "2": Can this automated system result in the restriction of movement into, out of, or within Canada?
   "3": Can this system infer or predict potential criminal activity?
   "4": Can this system result in granting or restricting access to a premises or network?